chouchiate/start-typescript/README.md

     // 避免出現 Unable to resolve path to module 'import/resolver': {
       node: {
-        paths: ['src'], // 加上這行才能用 absolute import
+        paths: ['src'], // absolute import
         extensions: ['.js', '.jsx', '.ts', '.tsx'],
       },
     },
   },
   rules: {
-    // 避免出現 JSX not allowed in files with extension '.tsx' 'react/jsx-filename-extension': [1, { extensions: ['.tsx', '.ts'] }],
+    // avoid JSX not allowed in files with extension '.tsx' 'react/jsx-filename-extension': [1, { extensions: ['.tsx', '.ts'] }],

-    // 避免出現 'React' was used before it was defined 'import/extensions': [
+    // avoid 'React' was used before it was defined 'import/extensions': [
       'error',
       'ignorePackages',